Wzlim83/Wzlim83/README.md

 ---

-- 📫 How to reach me - ronnielim@hotmail.com
+## 📫 How to reach me - ronnielim@hotmail.com
-- ⚡ Fun fact: Tea lover and a foodie
+## ⚡ Fun fact: Tea lover and a foodie

 ---

-_Always learning.
-Always building._ 🚀
+_Always looking for opportunity for growth_ 🚀

 <!---
 Wzlim83/Wzlim83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.